apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 From the Luke UI shown you can access various details.

-### Index performance
+### Design Considerations

-Following are some best practices to get good performance from Lucene based indexes
+Lucene index provides quite a few features to meet various query requirements.
+While defining the index definition do consider the following aspects

+1. If query uses different path restrictions keeping other restrictions same then make use of `evaluatePathRestrictions`

+2. If query performs sorting then have an explicit property definition for the property on which sorting is being performed and set `ordered` to true for that property

+3. If the query is based on specific nodeType then define `indexRules` for that nodeType

+4. Aim for a precise index configuration which indexes just the right amount of content based on your query requirement.
+An index which is precise would be smaller and would perform better.

+5.  **Make use of nodetype to achieve a _cohesive_ index**.
+This would allow multiple queries to make use of same index and also evaluation of multiple property restrictions natively in Lucene

-1.  **[Non root indexes](#non-root-index)** - If your query always
+6.  **[Non root indexes](#non-root-index)** - If your query always
     perform search under certain paths then create index definition under those paths only.
 This might be helpful in multi tenant deployment where each tenant data is stored under specific repository path and all queries are made under those path.

-2.  **NodeType based indexing** - Depending on your requirement you can create multiple Lucene indexes.
-For example if in majority of cases you are querying on various properties specified under `<node>/jcr:content/metadata` where node belong to certain specific nodeType then create single index definition listing all such properties and restrict it that nodeType.

     In fact its recommended to use single index if all the properties being indexed are related.
 This would enable Lucene index to evaluate as much property restriction as possible  natively (which is faster) and also save on storage cost incurred in storing the node path.

-3. Use features when required - There are certain features provided by Lucene index  which incur extra cost in terms of storage space when enabled.
+7. Use features when required - There are certain features provided by Lucene index  which incur extra cost in terms of storage space when enabled.
 For example enabling `evaluatePathRestrictions`, `ordering` etc. Enable such option only when you make use of those features and further enable them for only those properties.
 So `ordering`  should be enabled only when sorting is being performed for those properties and `evaluatePathRestrictions` should only be enabled if you are going to specify path restrictions.

+Following analogy might be helpful to people coming from RDBMS world.
+Treat your nodetype as Table in your DB and all the direct or relative properties as columns in that table.
+Various property definitions can then be considered as index for those columns.

 ### Lucene Index vs Property Index